elg0nz/microservices-talk/microservices.md

 # What's a Rails monolith?
 ![](images/monolith.jpg)

-* An app that's so big and complex that it's slowing down the engineering team
+* An app that's so big and complex that it's slowing down your team
 * It's a single point of failure
-* It has many rough edges that cause pain.
+* It's complexity makes simple tasks painful

-^ There isn't a formal definition for a Rails monolith, but a good definition is an app that is slowing down the engineering team.
+^ There isn't a formal definition for a Rails monolith, but a good definition is an app that is slowing down your team.
+It's also a single point of failure, and has a couple issues that cause pain to your team.

 ---

 ## :tired_face: Gem updates were painful
 ![](images/knot.jpg)
+^For InstaMike, one of those things that became more and more painful as the app grew was updating gems.

 ---